causal-inference

 Confounders

-A confounder is a third variable Z that causally affects both X and Y, creating a correlation between them that isn't a direct causal path.
+A third variable Z that causally affects both X and Y, creating correlation between them without a direct causal path.

 Z → X